itsadityagupta/yelposphere/README.md

 # Setting up the pipeline

-I've written a detailed blog on Hashnode with steps to recreate this pipeline.
-You can visit the blog here and follow the steps.
+I've written a detailed blog with steps to recreate this pipeline.
+You can visit the blog [here](https://itsadityagupta.hashnode.dev/how-to-setup-yelposhere-pipeline-on-gcp) and follow the steps.

 # Dashboard